Outlander (TV series): Season 4

 The fourth season received mostly positive reviews.
 It has a Metacritic score of 71 out of 100 based on 6 reviews, indicating "generally favorable reviews".
 Rotten Tomatoes reports an 88% rating with an average rating of 7.15/10 based on 170 reviews.
 The website consensus reads: "Outlander's epic romance settles into a violent fourth season, planting its flag on the American frontier while treading on darker themes."

 Season 5

 The fifth season also received mostly positive reviews.
 It has a Metacritic score of 73 out of 100 based on 4 reviews, indicating "generally favorable reviews".
 Rotten Tomatoes reports an 86% rating with an average rating of 7/10 based on 142 reviews.
 The website consensus reads: "Outlander's romantic ardor doesn't burn as bright in this fifth season, but the Frasers remain an enthralling pair as they try to forge a home together."

 Season 6

 The sixth season has an 89% rating on Rotten Tomatoes with an average rating of 7.8/10 based on 9 reviews.

+Season 7

+The seventh season has a 95% rating on Rotten Tomatoes with an average rating of 7.6/10 based on 18 reviews.
+On Metacritic, it has received a score of 75 out of 100 based on 4 reviews, indicating "generally favorable reviews".